 Watch out for songs that have sonic elements that compete with the human voice.
 Obviously vocals and group whoa-ing fall into this category, but poppy piano melodies and even whistling are also elements that will compete with the human voice.

-This is going to be a lot easier if you have some songs to play with, so Wistia has made three tracks available for you to use for free!
+This is going to be a lot easier if you have some songs to play with, so Wistia has made a bunch of music tracks available for you to use for free!
 Each of the songs has very different emotional and sonic qualities.
 Maybe one of them will work perfectly in your next video, or maybe none of them will.
 You decide!